 We’re not sure how most of the population here in Valencia is not going around with missing limbs and deaf, because they love their fireworks!
 It can be a toddler in a stroller and even the little one will be throwing those little white, loud spit-fire things onto the ground and laughing liking a maniac the whole time.

-Okay, maybe we’re exaggerating a bit, but really – kids of all ages are throwing firecrackers and lighting fulling on fireworks, setting them off right in streets among crowds and even on windowsills.
+Okay, maybe we’re exaggerating a bit, but really – kids of all ages are throwing firecrackers and lighting fireworks, setting them off right in streets among crowds and even on windowsills.
 And where are the parents?
 Oh, you know, standing by holding the rest of the fireworks so they can keep it going!
 Either that or the adults are joining in and throwing their own firecrackers as well.

 There’s usually large fireworks that are set off on some nights and along with the Mascletas, which yes we’re still getting to further below.
 Just know that during Fallas, the startling sound of explosions, jumping out of your skin, and the smell of the smoke is an every day occurrence.